International Epidemiological Association: Educational work

-Other of the classic texts sponsored by the IEA in collaboration with Oxford University Press is ‘A Dictionary of Epidemiology’ Oxford University Press: A Dictionary of Epidemiology: Miquel Porta which remains the definitive dictionary in epidemiology worldwide.
+Other of the classic texts sponsored by the IEA in collaboration with Oxford University Press is A Dictionary of Epidemiology Oxford University Press: A Dictionary of Epidemiology: Miquel Porta which remains the definitive dictionary in epidemiology worldwide.
 In fact, with contributions from over 220 epidemiologists and other users of epidemiology from around the globe, it is more than a dictionary: it includes explanations and comments on both core epidemiologic terms and on other scientific terms relevant to all professionals in clinical medicine and public health, as well as to professionals in the other health, life, and social sciences.
-The aim of the IEA in cosponsoring this dictionary in its more than 20 years’ history has been to facilitate communication among epidemiologist to develop a "common language" to the extent that this is possible.
-The first fourth editions of the dictionary were edited by John Last and the fifth edition was edited by Miquel Porta.
-In addition, the IEA has produced a publication to commemorate its 50th anniversary called "History of Modern Epidemiology" in addition to supporting 3 editions of the important publication Teaching Epidemiology Teaching Epidemiology: A guide for teachers in epidemiology, public health and clinical medicine.
+The aim of the IEA in cosponsoring this dictionary in its more than 20-year history has been to facilitate communication among epidemiologist to develop a "common language" to the extent that this is possible.
+The first fourth editions of the dictionary were edited by John Last, while the fifth, sixth, and seventh editions were edited by Miquel Porta.
+The seventh edition will be published in April, 2026.
+In addition, the IEA has produced a publication to commemorate its 50th anniversary called "History of Modern Epidemiology" in addition to supporting three editions of the publication Teaching Epidemiology Teaching Epidemiology: A guide for teachers in epidemiology, public health and clinical medicine.
 The IEA offers a free copy of one of the first two publications as an incentive for life-time (10-years) or 3-year membership.

 The IEA also comments on current topical issues in epidemiology through a series of online "rapid response" commentaries EpiBlog « IEA.

 The International Journal of Epidemiology (IJE)

-An important decision was taken at the Sixth International Meeting in 1971 to found an international quarterly journal of epidemiology.
+A decision was taken at the Sixth International Meeting in 1971 to found an international quarterly journal of epidemiology.
 The council believed that the journal could replace the old Bulletin in providing a link between members in intervals between international meetings by publishing association news, and serve a valuable purpose by publishing original articles in the field of epidemiology.
 Walter W. Holland was appointed the first editor in 1972.
-The IJE continues to go from strength to strength.
-Between 2001 - 2016 under the editorship of George Davey Smith and Shah Ebrahim, the journal expanded.
+Between 2001 and 2016 under the editorship of George Davey Smith and Shah Ebrahim, the journal expanded.
 They introduced a number of new features and the positive effects of these changes are reflected in its improved impact factor (7.2 in 2015), which places it first among the international epidemiology journals.
 Six issues of the journal are published every year.
 Stephen Leeder took over as editor in 2017.